Psiphon-Inc/psicash-lib-core/psicashlib/src/main/cpp/psicashlib/README.md

 ### Supplying the HTTP Requester

 This library relies on the native environment to provide an HTTP request callback.
-Notes about its signature, inputs and outputs can be found in `psicash.h`.
+Notes about its signature, inputs and outputs can be found in `psicash.hpp`.

 There is an _example_ implementation in the Android wrapper project.
 But note that it _does not support proxied requests_, which may be necessary depending on the environment.
 (E.g., it probably doesn't matter on iOS, since our app only supported full-device VPN.
 But on Windows the app mostly uses a local proxy, so the HTTP Requester must support proxying.)